wangdongqi-sjtu/yolov5_for_pd/README.md

 # YOLO v5 for PD Project
 This is a YOLO v5 Detector used for PD Project.

-Instead of cloing the [original repo](https://github.com/ultralytics/yolov5), the model in this repo is loaded by using `torch.hub` module.
+Instead of cloing the [original repo](https://github.com/ultralytics/yolov5), the model in this repo is loaded by `torch.hub` module.
 Please ensure you can connect to Internet before the first use.

 ## Clone Repo
 ```shell